Kumasta/SEI-Project-3-Hidden-Gems/README.md

 <img width="559" alt="image" src="https://user-images.githubusercontent.com/94964514/155027599-cd8e0937-8dc5-4e4b-a722-c945308dd1f5.png">

 #### Home page
+Home page contains a carousel that on load displays 5 random records from our database.
+On click, it will navigate the user to the showcase of that record.
+Below is a card display of 3 of the highest rated gems on the site.
+This is specified as having an average rating of 4 or more.
+On each card like this you will be able to see the gem rating display which rounds up or down to the nearest 0.5 and displays a half diamond in score dynamically.
+Finally on the homepage is the search function of the site.
+Clicking on search in the Nav bar will navigate the user to the home page and scroll to the section.
+Here users can search by text and by category with the text input and drop down.
 <img width="809" alt="image" src="https://user-images.githubusercontent.com/94964514/158586869-13c5090f-10d6-4d71-ace6-7683c819ef13.png">

 #### Map page
+The map page is one of  my sections that I worked on primarily.
+The map is limited to view of the British Isles by defining the max bounds longitude and latitude coordinates.
+Users on desktop and with touch on mobile can zoom in and out, change the pitch and positions of the map at will.
+The filter button will provide a drop down box that allows users to filter gems by category and tag associated with it.
+Since there can be any number of tags in the database and not all are associated with each category, tag search is locked until you choose a category.
+Once a category is chosen a list of tags is generated from these filtered documents and all tags are collected and sorted into a new drop down list.
+This way you are guaranteed to see results when you combine filters by category and tag.

 ![image](https://user-images.githubusercontent.com/94964514/156383787-fb64bc2f-9ee2-4b69-bac3-504ea1f63dad.png)

+Clicking/tapping on a gem icon will display a popup card with a picture and basic information about that gem.
+Clicking anywhere else on the map will either prompt you to create a new Gem at that location or if you are not logged in, to register or log into your account.
+This will take you to the Gem form to create a new Gem record.

 <img width="876" alt="Screenshot 2022-03-16 at 11 53 59" src="https://user-images.githubusercontent.com/94964514/158584408-54960c88-fd6c-445b-86e4-7693a1a85cbe.png">

 #### Showcase

 <img width="993" alt="Screenshot 2022-03-16 at 11 59 21" src="https://user-images.githubusercontent.com/94964514/158585252-8e7dfdd6-32ce-4d6c-9bc8-e6271389a57f.png">

 #### Gem Form